In This Article

 The Final Takeaway

 If you don't have any existing digestive issues, spice is most likely a perfectly acceptable component to your diet—if you like the way it tastes and if you don't experience any stomach issues after consuming it, of course.
-But if you have a digestive condition like colitis, Crohn's disease, IBS, or acid reflux, you may find that spicy food makes your symptoms flare.
+But, according to our experts, if you have a digestive condition like colitis, Crohn's disease, IBS, or acid reflux, you may find that spicy food makes your symptoms flare.
 In that cause, nutritionists agree it's best to avoid spicy food.
 "If you personally find spicy foods to give you indigestion because you are burping, nauseas, gassy, constipated, or have diarrhea after eating spicy foods, then you should listen to your body and avoid eating them," Zeitlin says.